Digital Marketing Vs Traditional Marketing – Which One Is Better

 These two terms are very often used interchangeably but there is a difference between the two.
 Omnichannel marketing uses the multichannel sales approach but keeping the customer at its core.
 It provides the customer with an integrated experience.

-The customer, irrespective of whether he shops online from a mobile or a desktop or even a store has a seamless experience.
+The customer, irrespective of whether he shops online from a mobile or a desktop, or even a store has a seamless experience.
 This is a more customer-centric approach and a more holistic approach.

 Multichannel marketing, on the other hand, is using multiple platforms to interact with potential customers.
 The platform may be an ad, a website, word-of-mouth, promotional event, etc. It is simply put, advertising via a maximum number of channels.

-When you walk into a store, you have the friendly attendant walk over to you, asking you, “How may I help you?”.
+When you walk into a store, you have a friendly attendant walk over to you, asking you, “How may I help you?”.
 Well, in the online world, this friendly attendant is your very own CHATBOT.
 Whether or not you like such attendants, they are present universally.
 Similarly, like them or dislike them, the chatbot is an artificial intelligence program that is here to stay.

-Online chatbots are indeed useful and time saving for businesses as they automate customer support.
+Online chatbots are indeed useful and time-saving for businesses as they automate customer support.